 - Diuretics to decrease swelling by removing excess fluid

-- Oxygen supplement—a mask or tube that fits under the nose
+- Oxygen given through a mask or tube that fits under the nose

 - Extracorporeal membrane oxygenation (ECMO) to pass blood outside of the body into a machine.
-The machine works like the lungs and pushes O2 into the blood.
+The machine works like the lungs and pushes oxygen into the blood.
 It can be used for a short time to give the heart and lungs a chance to rest.
-It may help while the body recovers from an illness like infection.
+This may help the body recover from things like illness or infection.

-- Pacemaker—to help control the rhythm of the heart.
+- A pacemaker to help control the rhythm of the heart

-- Left-ventricular assistive device (LVAD)—to help the left side of the heart pump blood to the rest of the body.
-This is for severe failure until a heart transplant is available.
+- A left-ventricular assistive device (LVAD) to help the left side of the heart pump blood to the rest of the body until a heart transplant is available

-If other treatment don't work, a heart transplant may be considered.
-The diseased heart is replaced with a healthy heart from a donor.
+A heart transplant may be needed if other methods do not help.
+This replaces a diseased heart with a healthy heart from a donor.